ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

 where :math:`\varepsilon _{soi} =0.96` for soil, 0.97 for glacier, and
 0.96 for wetland, :math:`\varepsilon _{sno} =0.97`, and :math:`f_{sno}`
-is the fraction of ground covered by snow (section 7.2.1).
+is the fraction of ground covered by snow
+(section :numref:`Snow Covered Area Fraction`).
 The vegetation emissivity is

 .. math::